gregoryclayton/design/README.md

 <img src="mario.png">
 <img src="keen.gif" style="display:in-line block; position:absolute; float:left;">

-Mario sits staic while Keen is active and dynamic even when you're not around. <br>
+Mario sits static while Keen is active and dynamic even when you're not around. <br>
 This simple animation gives the world a feeling like it exists beyond our interaction with it.<br>
 Later iterations of Mario added resting animaitons, so nintendo seems to agree.